ZicklePop/toot-cards/README.md

 - [ ] ability to look up users
 - [ ] ability to see replies
-- [ ] fix character encoding on image generation
+- [ ] lightboxes sometimes get confused about which attachment you clicked on